HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Settings_Zoom.png)

-The following image shows the fit to window as one of the example using zoom level options.
+The following image shows an example of a canvas when the **Fit to window** zoom option is selected.

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Settings_Zoom_Fit_to_Window.png)